 The Bank is cognisant of the LIBOR Transition rules with the cessation of LIBOR expected from December 2021.
-As the Bank is winding down operations, the portfolio affected by LIBOR are scheduled to be off-loaded prior to the implementation date.
+As the Bank isin the process of selling off its loan portfolios, the portfolio affected by LIBOR are scheduled to be off-loaded prior to the implementation date.